Eddy3129/atom_url/README.md

 ### 7. **User Interface (UI) and Experience (UX)**
    - The UI is functional and basic.
 There's room for improvement in terms of design and user interaction to enhance the user experience.
    - **Workaround**: Implement multiple select feature for users to delete several URLs at once, with smoother animations and loading transitions.
+Can utilize frameworks like React + Vite or Vue.js for making more dynamic animations.

 ### 8. **Load Balancing and Reverse Proxy for Scalability**
    - This solution does not address the scalability and security issues when running on multiple servers.